top of page

 COMPLEX HEALTH PROBLEMS

 In all complex medical problems, health professionals should remember that breastfeeding/chestfeeding is not solely about nutrition, and that families may value partial breastfeeding/chestfeeding, and human milk feeding, even if supplementary feeds are necessary.
 Breastfeeding/chestfeeding is a source of comfort for parent and child, and is particularly useful for analgesia during painful procedures.
+Mothers talk about breastfeeding as a parenting tool in the hospital and also a sensitive sign of changes in the child's behaviour and condition.
 Babies who are mixed fed can receive infant formula while suckling at the breast/chest with a supplementary nursing system, or can combine bottle and breastfeeding/chestfeeding, or exclusively bottle feed with either expressed milk and formula.

 There is an Academy of Breastfeeding Medicine guideline for breastfeeding babies and young children with Insulin-dependent Diabetes